 '''

 env = Environment()

-dict = env.Dictionary()

-keys = dict.keys()

-keys.sort()

-for key in keys:
+for item in sorted(env.Dictionary().items()):

-print "construction variable = '%s', value = '%s'" % (key, dict[key])
+print "construction variable = '%s', value = '%s'" % item

 '''

 7.2.3.
 Expanding Values From a Construction Environment: the subst Method

 Another way to get information from a construction environment. is to use the subst method on a string containing \$ expansions of construction variable names.
 As a simple example, the example from the previous section that used env['CC'] to fetch the value of \$CC could also be written as: